 The specific functions and responsibilities of the audit committee will be set forth in the audit committee charter.
-Upon completion of this offering, our audit committee will consist of the Exchange Act and listing standards, and addit committee members under the Exchange Act and of whom will qualify as an audit committee financial expert of whom will satisfy the financial literacy standards for listing standards.
-Within one year after completion of the offering, we expect that our audit committee will be composed of three members that will satisfy the independence requirements of the Exchange Act and listing standards.
+We anticipate that our audit committee will initially be comprised of Alan E. Douglas and Jack B. Moore, each of whom will be independent and will satisfy the financial literacy standards for audit committee members under the Exchange Act and NYSE listing standards.
+We also anticipate that Jack B. Moore will qualify as an "audit committee financial expert" under applicable SEC rules.
+Within one year after completion of the offering, we expect that our audit committee will be composed of three members that will satisfy the independence requirements of the Exchange Act and NYSE listing standards.

 Pursuant to our bylaws, our board of directors may, from time to time, establish other committees to facilitate the management of our business and operations.
-Because we are considered to be controlled by Energy Capital Partners under rules, we are eligible for exemptions from provisions of these rules requiring a majority of independent directors, nominating and corporate governance and compensation committees composed entirely of independent directors and written charters addressing specified matters.
+Because we may be considered to be controlled by Energy Capital Partners under NYSE rules, we may be eligible for exemptions from provisions of these rules requiring a majority of independent directors, nominating and corporate governance and compensation committees composed entirely of independent directors and written charters addressing specified matters.
 We may elect to take advantage of these exemptions.
-In the event that we cease to be a controlled company within the meaning of these rules, we will be required to comply with these provisions after the specified transition periods.
+In the event that we are not, or subsequently cease to be, a controlled company within the meaning of these rules, we will be required to comply with these provisions after the specified transition periods.